MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

 ## Task 2: Upgrade permission sets

 Version 18 introduces the capability to define permissions sets as AL objects, instead data.
 Permissions sets as AL objects is now the default and recommended model for permissions.
-However, for now, you can choose to use the legacy model, where permissions are defined and stored as data in the database.
+For now, you can choose to use the legacy model, where permissions are defined and stored as data in the database.
 Whichever model you choose, there are certain tasks and process you'll have to go through during upgrade.

 For more information, see [Upgrading Permissions Sets and Permissions](upgrade-permissions.md)<!--[Permissions Upgrade Considerations](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview?branch=permissionset#upgrade-considerations)-->.